infernojs/inferno/README.md

 );
 ```

-Because performance is important aspect of this library, we want to show you how you can optimize your application even further.
+Because performance is an important aspect of this library, we want to show you how to optimize your application even further.

 ```jsx
 import { render, Component } from 'inferno';